build-cpp/cmkr/docs/basics.md

 cmake --build build --config Release
 ```

-We specify both `CMAKE_BUILD_TYPE` and `--config` to be compatible with generators (like Visual Studio/Xcode) that allow multiple configurations at once.
+We specify both `CMAKE_BUILD_TYPE` and `--config` to be compatible with generators that support multiple configurations at once ((like Visual Studio/Xcode/Ninja Multi-Config).
 {:.info}

 **Build Types**: